agamemnus/tiptext.js/readme.md

 You can also modify what happens when tips are invoked (or revoked) for individual DOM elements via "tiptext.set_tip_settings (some_dom_element, settings)".
 The "settings" immediately above are largely the same as those of Tiptext, with two additions:

 1) className
-Sets a specific extra CSS class name in the form of [tip_attribute_name]-[className] on the tip when it's activated via the element.
+Sets <br/>a specific extra CSS class name in the form of [tip_attribute_name]-[className] on the tip when it's activated via the element.
-For example, if the className is "ultra", and the tip_attribute_name is "tiptext", the full CSS class string will be: "tiptext tiptext-ultra".
+<br/>For example, if the className is "ultra", and the tip_attribute_name is "tiptext", the full CSS class string will be: "tiptext tiptext-ultra".

 2) instant
-If it exists in the settings (does not matter what the value is, but you should probably use "true"), it will override the tip_show_delay to 0.
+<br/>If it exists in the settings (does not matter what the value is, but you should probably use "true"), it will override the tip_show_delay to 0.